The Grad Post, Spring 2020, Psychology Clinic

 Q: Tell us about your roll at the clinic and your work with the PsyD students and faculty.

 A: I am a licensed psychologist and the director of the Psychology Clinic.
 The Psychology Clinic is a training clinic that aims to provide high quality, low cost psychological services to the public.
-Psychological services are provided by students enrolled in the Doctor of Psychology (PsyD) program at GSU, I supervise their clinical work.
+Psychological services are provided by students enrolled in the Doctor of Psychology (PsyD) program at GS, I supervise their clinical work.

 Q: Tell us about how the clinic services the campus community.